Alfresco/docs-alfresco/insight-engine/latest/upgrade/migrate.md

     > **Note:** You can't do this using Docker Compose.

-2. Migrate from Search Services to Search and Insight Engine see [Migrating Content Services 6.2 with Search Services 1.3 or above](#migrating-content-services-62-with-search-services-13-or-above).
+2. Migrate from Search Services to Search and Insight Engine see [Migrate Content Services 6.2 with Search Services 1.3 or above](#migrate-content-services-62-with-search-services-13-or-above).

 ## Migrate using Docker Compose